losandes/hilaryjs/README.md

 ###The before register event

 Before a module is registered, the "hilary::before::register" event is fired, if a function is registered.
-It accepts 3 parameters:
+It accepts three arguments:

 ```
 @param container: the current container